What is pneumonia?

 Pneumonia can be a serious illness, particularly for babies and young children, people older than 65 years of age, and people with pre-existing health problems.

-Symptoms of pneumonia depend on the severity of the disease (which is related to the cause of pneumonia, your age and your general health).
+Symptoms of pneumonia depend on the severity of the disease (which is related to the cause, your age and your general health).

 - Cough, which may be dry and irritating or a wet cough producing phlegm (sputum/mucus).
 Cough symptoms can vary according to the type of pneumonia and change over the course of the illness – when you first get sick with pneumonia the cough may be dry, later on it may become increasingly productive.